Determining Alimony in California

 Since divorce only creates expense, and two houses more expensive to own than one, how the heck are you both going to establish separate residences in The Golden State?
 Especially if things were already tight when married?

-Adding to California's housing challenges in 2024 are 30-year fixed mortgage rates which are at, or near, a 20-year high.
+Adding to California's housing challenges are 30-year fixed mortgage rates which are at, or near, a 20-year high.
 That means, if one of you is planning on staying in the home, and buying the other out, you'll be refinancing at a much higher interest rate than you currently enjoy.

 And either need more in alimony, or have less cash left over to pay it.